orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 <property as="xs:boolean" name="oxf.xforms.local-instance-include" value="false"/>
 ```

-- If set to true (the default is false), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) instance inclusions, by directly using the Java Servlet API's include capability instead of actually performing an HTTP request.
+- If set to `true` (the default is false), Orbeon Forms optimizes "local" (i.e. submissions performed to a URL controlled by Orbeon Forms itself) instance inclusions, by directly using the Java Servlet API's include capability instead of actually performing an HTTP request.
-- If set to false, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.
+- If set to `false`, Orbeon Forms always always uses the HTTP or HTTPS protocol (or other protocol specified), which is less efficient but more flexible.

 Note that for any optimized submission or inclusion to occur, the following is required: